tinymce/tinymce-docs/configure/jwt-authentication.md

 layout: draft
 title: JWT Authentication
 description_short: JWT Authentication
-description: JWT tokens is a common way for authorization of web services.
+description: JWT is a common way for authorization of web services.
 ---

-Some cloud services for TinyMCE requires you to setup JWT token authentication.
+Some cloud services for TinyMCE require you to setup JWT authentication.
 This allows us to verify that you and your end user are allowed to access a particular feature.
-JWT tokens are a common way for authorization of web services and they are documented in more detail at the https://jwt.io/ website.
+JWT is a common authorization solution for web services and is documented in more detail at the https://jwt.io/ website.
 This guide aims to show how to setup JWT authentication for the cloud services provided for TinyMCE.

 ## Private/Public Key Pair